Year

 Select Entry

-Successful Aspire applicants are required to undertake an accelerated VCE subject of their choice.
+Successful ACE applicants are required to undertake two accelerated VCE subjects of their choice.

-Aspirational students performing at the standard AusVELS level are encouraged to apply.
-Selection is based on a written application and interview.
+High achieving Year 9 students performing above the standard achievement standards are encouraged to apply.
+Selection is based on a written application, interview, and test.

 VCE